okx/okexchain-docs/building-modules/wasm-module/cosmwasmjs.md

 # CosmWasmJS
-This article focuses on how to use CosmoWasmJS for connectiong to OKC nodes and interacting with smart contracts.
+This article focuses on how to use CosmoWasmJS for connectiong to OKBC nodes and interacting with smart contracts.
 CosmWasmJS is an SDK that facilitates contract development for DApp developers.
-Combined with CosmJS, you can easily and conveniently develop OKCWasm smart contracts.
+Combined with CosmJS, you can easily and conveniently develop OKBCWasm smart contracts.
 > CosmWasmJS + CosmJS is equivalent to ETH's web3.js.

 | Project | Description |